Alexander Smolensky: Biography

-In the period from 2006 to 2011, the former oligarch became interested in literary work and published 7 books in the political thriller genre.
+In the period from 2006 to 2011, the former oligarch became interested in literary work and published seven books in the political thriller genre.
 The opuses were based on real stories from the life of the Russian elite.

 After 2011, Smolensky disappeared from the public eye.
-Reportedly lives in Vienna.

-In 2019, a company associated with Smolensky sold the last 4 office complexes in Moscow, including the famous Alexander House, the former headquarters of Vladimir Putin.
-The deal is valued at over €60 million.
+In 2019 a company associated with Smolensky sold the last four office complexes in Moscow, including the famous Alexander House, the former headquarters of Vladimir Putin.
+The deal was valued at over €60 million.

+Smolensky died on 13 October 2024, at the age of 70.